OpenNewsLabs/field-guide-security-training-newsroom/drafts/Chapter03-01-Glossary.md

 # Glossary

 There are a lot of different ways to talk about some of the underlying topics, and the explanation that really clicks is different for every person.
 This is less a glossary than a round-up of great analogies and explanations.
-These are simplified explanations of technical concepts for non-techinical users,
+These are simplified explanations of technical concepts for non-techinical users,  approaches that tend to resonate with newsrooms.
+We welcome [suggestions](docs/contributing.md).

-possibly with links to helpful analogies or in-depth material.

-simplified explanations of technical concepts for non-techinical users, possibly with links to helpful analogies or in-depth material.

-These are good ways to talk about security topics.
-Aka: analogies we love. s

-+ Intro/framing
-+ What is a Network
-+ What is Encryption
-+ What is Authentication
-+ What is a Computer (& What is Software)

 Let's start at the beginning: What is a network?